MayKosiba/shop_app/README.md

 # shop_app

-A Flutter project created to learn statemanagement and more about the flutter sdk.
+A Flutter project created to learn state management and more about the flutter sdk.